A series of policies to support electric vehicle users in Norway

 Not to mention, car companies also play an important role in changing perceptions, turning electric cars into trendy icons thanks to their modern design, smart utilities and powerful performance.

 Norway’s impressive success in popularizing electric vehicles can only be achieved thanks to supportive policies from the government.
-This is considered the biggest policy lesson that many countries can refer to to promote electric vehicle consumption, contributing to reducing pollution and “greening” transportation.
+This is considered the biggest policy lesson that many countries can refer to to promote electric vehicle consumption, contributing to reducing pollution and “greening” traffic.

 It is not yet certain whether Norway will achieve its goal of eliminating the sale of internal combustion engine vehicles by 2025, although it is likely to be very close.
-But looking at the facts, it can be seen that a combination of government policy, infrastructure investment and changing consumer perceptions are the core factors that will help the country move towards the goal of all new vehicles sold being zero-emission vehicles.
+But looking at the facts, it can be seen that a combination of government policy, infrastructure investment and changing consumer perceptions are the core factors that will help the country move towards the goal of all new cars sold being zero-emission vehicles.

 Policy proposals for the transition roadmap to electric vehicles in Vietnam

-The Vietnamese electric vehicle market has been sending out positive signals as domestic and foreign brands simultaneously promote the development of product lines as well as the nationwide network of charging stations.
-In particular, VinFast - a Vietnamese electric vehicle manufacturer has made major breakthroughs in sales, demonstrating the great attraction of electric vehicles in this market.
+The Vietnamese electric vehicle market has been sending positive signals as domestic and foreign brands simultaneously promote the development of product lines as well as the nationwide network of charging stations.
+In particular, VinFast - a Vietnamese electric vehicle manufacturer has had major breakthroughs in sales, demonstrating the great attraction of electric vehicles in this market.

-Dr. Nguyen Son, lecturer in Supply Chain Management and Logistics at RMIT University Vietnam, said that the rise of the “Made in Vietnam” electric vehicle company to the number 1 position in the domestic market reflects a significant change in Vietnamese consumers’ perception of electric vehicles in general.
+Dr. Nguyen Son, lecturer in Supply Chain Management and Logistics at RMIT University Vietnam, said that the rise of a “Made in Vietnam” electric vehicle company to the number 1 position in the domestic market reflects a significant change in Vietnamese consumers’ perception of electric vehicles in general.

 Currently, Vietnam is the second largest market for electric two-wheelers in the world, after China.
 However, to continue to stimulate demand for this type of electric vehicle, there needs to be a policy to help consumers easily access financial resources, thereby overcoming the gap between purchase price and real value.
-At the same time, it is necessary to set standards and inspection procedures to address consumer concerns about the safety of electric two-wheelers; implement support policies to accelerate the process of eliminating gasoline-powered two-wheelers in circulation, contributing to freeing up the market for new electric two-wheelers.
+At the same time, it is necessary to put in place standards and inspection procedures to address consumer concerns about the safety of electric two-wheelers; implement support policies to accelerate the process of eliminating gasoline-powered two-wheelers in circulation, contributing to freeing up the market for new electric two-wheelers.

 For electric cars (passenger cars), an enabling environment needs to be created so that this type of vehicle becomes the preferred choice when most Vietnamese can afford to buy their first car in the next decade.
 The most important policy intervention is to systematically deploy a network of public charging stations for electric cars.